liter8-sh/xterm-mock/README.md

   - `files` (ShellFile[]): An array of files contained in the directory.
 - **Returns:**
   A ShellDir instance that organizes files and subdirectories in a hierarchical structure.

----

-These brief descriptions outline the purpose, parameters, and returns for each component without extra detail.

 This project was created using `bun init` in bun v1.1.45.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.